Architecture

 By default package build operations are performed with PACKAGER which is specified in makepkg.conf, however, it is possible to override this variable from command line; in this case service performs lookup in the following way:

-• If packager is not set, it reads environment variables (e.g. SUDO_USER and USER), otherwise it uses value from command line.
+• If packager is not set, it reads environment variables (e.g. DOAS_USER, SUDO_USER and USER), otherwise it uses value from command line.

 • It checks users for the specified username and tries to extract packager variable from it.